 Maintaining odorant in propane is crucial, so there are basic steps that must be taken to prevent odor fade.
 Odor fade is a known risk in tanks that are new or are not in continuous use.
 In these situations, ethyl mercaptan in the propane gas can bind to the interior surface of the tank, decreasing the amount of odorant.
 If enough odorant is absorbed by the tank surface, the gas again becomes odorless.

 $10 Million for Man Who Could Not Smell Propane Leak

-Our law firm recently won $10 million for a man who did not smell a propane leak before a house exploded.
-Our client was severely burned in the explosion (third-degree burns on about 60% of his body).
+Our law firm recently won $10 million in a propane explosion lawsuit for a man who did not smell a propane leak before a house exploded.
+Our client was severely burned in the explosion, with third-degree burn injuries on about 60% of his body.

 When our legal team got the case, they found that a new tank delivered to the residence had only been filled to 30% (instead of 80%).
 The propane was allowed to sit unused, increasing the risk of odorant fade.